-I knew I was losing sales every week and it caused me headaches and so much frustration.
-I must have driven my team to their wits end as I was trying all sorts of things to fix it.
+I knew I was losing possible paying customers and sales every week, and it caused me headaches and so much frustration.
+I must have driven my team to their wit’s end as I was trying all sorts of things to fix it.

 After too many experiments to count, I developed a process to allow me to find where the biggest hole in a funnel is.
-With that process under our belt, we can come in to evaluate the damage, identify the biggest leak and fix it.
+With that process under our belt, we can come in to evaluate the damage, identify sales funnel leaks and fix them.

 Let’s imagine that you’ve got this funnel in place.

-You eventually find that ideal webinar funnel looks like this:
+You eventually find that the ideal webinar funnel looks like this:

 Whoa!
-It’s got all these emails, ads, reminder emails, FB ads, retargeting, webinar replay, additional emails.
-It’s got upsells and downsells, order bumps and all these stuff.
+It’s got all these emails, ads, reminder emails, FB ads, retargeting, webinar replay, and additional emails.
+It’s got upsells and downsells, order bumps, and all this stuff.

 This is an enormous amount of work.